Updated June 17, 2023

 dlmread (' file3.txt ')

 In this example, input data is declared by using another one variable, which is ‘data’ (data=[3 3;32 54; 21 4 ]).
 Data is written in the text file ‘file4’.
-To read the file we use dlm read function.
-This example shows that we can perform operations on existing data and we can read the same.
+To read the file, we use the dlm read function.
+This example shows that we can perform operations on existing data and read the same.

 data=[3 3 ;32 54 ; 21 4 ] dlmwrite('file4.txt',[data *5 data /5])

 To deal with text files in Matlab is a little difficult.
-But by using Matlab we can easily import and export the data from the text file to Matlab or Matlab to a text file.
-We can read the text file data in various ways as per our needs and as per application need.
+But by using Matlab, we can easily import and export the data from the text file to Matlab or Matlab to a text file.
+We can read the text file data in various ways per our needs and application needs.
 Matlab operates on text files very effectively and efficiently.

 This has been a guide to dlmread in Matlab.
-Here we discuss the introduction, how does dlmread work in Matlab? and examples.
+Here we discuss the introduction; how does dlmread work in Matlab?
+Along with examples and output, respectively.
 You may also have a look at the following articles to learn more –